amitsaini0001/ios-xstrings-localization-translator/README.md

   - **GPT-4 Turbo**: Previous generation flagship
   - **GPT-3.5 Turbo**: Fast and economical
   - **O1 Preview/Mini**: Advanced reasoning models
+  - and many more, it will auto fetch list from your api
 - Test your API key before proceeding

 ### Step 4: Translate